-After more than a decade, Portland will welcome the return of open-wheel racing with the Grand Prix of Portland on Sept.
+After more than a decade, Portland welcomed the return of open-wheel racing with the Grand Prix of Portland on Sept.
 2, 2018.
-Held from 1984–2007 under various names, the race is back at Portland International Raceway as the only Verizon IndyCar Series race in the Pacific Northwest.
+Held from 1984–2007 under various names, the race came back at Portland International Raceway as the only Verizon IndyCar Series race in the Pacific Northwest.

-Unlike the most famous IndyCar race — the Indianapolis 500 — the Grand Prix of Portland isn’t run on a simple oval.
-Portland’s 1.967-mile (3.166 km) course boasts 12 turns and several exciting passing opportunities, including a quick chicane at the end of the front stretch, a hard-breaking right leading into the backstretch and a three-turn complex leading back to the front stretch.
+Unlike the most famous IndyCar race — the Indianapolis 500 — the Grand Prix of Portland wasn’t on a simple oval.
+Portland’s 1.967-mile (3.166 km) course boasted 12 turns and several exciting passing opportunities, including a quick chicane at the end of the front stretch, a hard-breaking right leading into the backstretch and a three-turn complex leading back to the front stretch.

-The race weekend (Aug.
-28–Sept.
-2) will include three other races, all featuring aspiring young drivers and new state-of-the-art chassis.
-While in town, car lovers should visit the Portland Art Museum, where the “Shape of Speed” exhibit (June 16–Sept.
-16) highlights 18 rare vehicles from 1930–1942.
+The race weekend included three other races, all featuring aspiring young drivers and new state-of-the-art chassis.
+While in town, car lovers visited the Portland Art Museum, where the “Shape of Speed” exhibit highlighted 18 rare vehicles from 1930–1942.